 The two main reasons are:

-We must keep in mind that we learn a foreign language for practical use and not to develop literary mastery of the language, Unless, of course, you only aim is to become a great writer.
+We must keep in mind that we learn a foreign language for practical use and not develop literary mastery of the language.
+Unless, of course, you only aim is to become a great writer.

 Importance of Speaking and Listening skills in language acquisition

 Speaking the language and ability to understanding what another person is saying is synonymous with knowing that language.
-As you continue the journey of language learning, you will probably discover that Speaking and Listening skills are the two most important parts of effective communication.
-Improving your listening skills will beyond the shadow of a doubt have a huge impact on your ability to learn to speak a foreign language.
+As you continue the journey of language learning, you will probably discover that Speaking and Listening skills are the two most essential parts of effective communication.
+Improving your listening skills will beyond the shadow of a doubt, have a massive impact on your ability to learn to speak a foreign language.

-Any language should be learnt like children learn their mother tongues, if you want them to be fluent in the language.
-As a kid, we learned our first and maybe second language by listening, speaking, immersion and mimicking all the time.
+Any language should be learnt like children learn their mother tongues if you want them to be fluent.
+As a kid, we learned our first and maybe the second language by listening, speaking, immersion, and mimicking all the time.

 The main goal is to develop natural listening and speaking ability.
-The bookish knowledge, translation and reference to the first language should take the backseat.
-So do spend time on working on your listening and speaking.
+The bookish knowledge, translation, and reference to the first language should take the backseat.
+So do spend time working on your listening and talking.
 It will bring you great rewards that may surprise you!

 How to do that?

-You need to practice the new language with native or fluent speakers, all the while listening to it as its properly spoken.
-Additionally, you can take the advantage of numerous audio and video lessons, radio programs, broadcasts, podcasts, TV programs.
-It is one of the most convenient and popular ways to boost your fluency.
+You need to practice the new language with native or fluent speakers, all the while listening to it as its adequately spoken.
+Additionally, you can take advantage of numerous audio and video lessons, radio programs, broadcasts, podcasts, TV programs.
+It is one of the most convenient and accessible ways to boost your fluency.

-Many foreign languages are spoken very quickly, therefore you need to make sure you can keep up with the pace and actually hear it spoken correctly.
-The more you listen to the language the more your brain will start picking up words from the context and start making connections.
+Many foreign languages are spoken very quickly.
+Therefore you need to make sure you can keep up with the pace and hear it pronounced correctly.
+The more you listen to the language, the more your brain will start picking up words from the context and start making connections.

 Learn the art of listening.
-The best way to acquire skills in correct pronunciation, accents and intonation of a language is to listen to how a native speaker speaks it.
+The best way to acquire skills with correct pronunciation, accents, and intonation of a language is to listen to how a native speaker speaks it.
 It is necessary for anyone who wants to be an expert in any language to develop his listening comprehension.
 Remember, to know a language means being able to speak it.

-Improving listening skills must be a top priority for anyone who wants to become really good at speaking a second language.
+Improving listening skills must be a top priority for anyone who wants to become good at speaking a second language.
 Your learning will progress more quickly.
-As a result, you will later become more actively involved, verbally and creatively.
+As a result, you will later become more actively involved, verbally, and creatively.

-6) Incorporate both the natural and methodical approaches
+6. Incorporate both the natural and systematic approaches

 Don’t think this is complicated, nor is it even expensive, unless you want it to be.
 The quickest way to learn a language is by moving to a particular country that speaks the language.
 Unfortunately, not everyone can afford to travel abroad.

-However, we can also decide to go the methodical way, which involves being taught in schools, universities and in classrooms under direct instructions.
-Every one of us has our preferred way of learning a language, but you will have the advantage if you decide to incorporate both approaches.
+However, we can also decide to go the systematic way, which involves being taught in schools, universities, and classrooms under direct instructions.
+Every one of us has our preferred mode of learning a language, but you will have the advantage if you decide to incorporate both approaches.

-You can learn naturally, by investing in a course that encourages ‘immersion’ or by communicating with native individuals, practicing through multimedia files and methodically by registering with a language class or finding a foreign language teacher and following the guideline and books.
+You can learn naturally by investing in a course that encourages immersion’ or by communicating with native individuals.
+Besides, you can practice through multimedia files and methodically by registering with a language class or finding a foreign language teacher and following the guideline and books.

 Have you spent hours and hours learning some vocabulary or grammar rules or sounds or phrases but a few days or weeks later the knowledge had almost gone?
 So, here is the solution: Spaced repetition Technique.

-Spaced repetition is a scientifically proven technique that incorporates increasing intervals of time between previously learned and acquired material in order to retain the maximum information.
-In short, frequent repetition helps memory to retain the existing knowledge.
+Spaced repetition is a scientifically proven technique that incorporates increasing intervals of time between previously learned and acquired material to retain the maximum information.
+In short, frequent repetition helps memory to maintain the existing knowledge.

-Spaced repetition system is a powerful software and amazing way to slow down the process of forgetting.
-Once you learn something, revision and going over the knowledge again later, at intervals, helps us remember a greater percentage of the material.
-It enables you invest as little time as possible to get the optimum profits from your language learning efforts.
+Spaced repetition system is a powerful software and fantastic way to slow down the process of forgetting.
+Once you learn something, revision and going over the knowledge again later, at intervals, helps us remember a more significant percentage of the material.
+It enables you to invest as little time as possible to get the optimum profits from your language learning efforts.

-Moreover, It really helps you remember numerous words and phrases.
+Moreover, It helps you remember many words and phrases.
 Repetition works, and saying the words and sentences, even if only in your mind, works better than reading or hearing them.
 When you make a point of translating your thoughts into your new language, you are always practicing.
 It is more than just good practice, though.
-This is a powerful way to learn a language and start speaking it quickly.
+It is a powerful way to learn a language and start sputtering.

-To follow the repetitions in language learning, you need to practice the previously learned content with increasing intervals such as after an hour, then a day, then weekly, then fortnightly, then monthly, then every six months, then yearly.
+To follow the repetitions in language learning, you need to practice the previously learned content with increasing intervals.
+It can be an hour, then a day, then weekly, then fortnightly, then monthly, then every six months, then yearly.
 If you remember then you know it very well otherwise you need to review more often.

 Writing and Reading are altogether a different ball game.
-If you don’t know a certain word or expression, you can instantly look it up to fill in what you’re missing.
-This is a quick way to learn the words that are most relevant to you, because you will see where you struggle.
-Additionally, when you are learning a language with pictographic writing system such as Chinese, Japanese or Korean.
+If you don’t know a particular word or expression, you can instantly look it up to fill in what you’re missing.
+It is a quick way to learn the words that are most relevant to you because you will see where you struggle.
+Additionally, when you are learning a language with a pictographic writing system such as Chinese, Japanese, or Korean.
 The visualizing in your mind how a word is written will help immensely.

-A writing practice will help you keep track of your progress, but it will also help you remember the things you’ve learned and build correct memory traces.
+Writing practice will help you keep track of your progress.
+It will also help you remember the things you’ve learned and build correct memory traces.
 This practice will make you a more confident speaker, but it will also help you start thinking in a foreign language.
-You’ll see major improvements in your language skills in no time.
+You’ll see significant improvements in your language skills in no time.

 Learn to use the dictionary.
-Whether you are writing, reading or merely listening, it will serve you well to study the dictionary.
-This will not only help you widen your vocabulary, it will increase your confidence in choosing the correct words for particular situations.
+Whether you are writing, reading, or merely listening, it will serve you well to study the dictionary.
+It will not only help you widen your vocabulary, but it will also increase your confidence in choosing the correct words for particular situations.

-Why to wait for few hours when you can do in few seconds?
-This will go a long way towards achieving the higher competence of language proficiency test.
+Why wait for a few hours when you can do in a few seconds?
+It will go a long way towards achieving the higher competence of language proficiency test.

-Language is a culture and cultures are best displayed in movies.
-When you watch movies of the particular language you are learning, it will help you improve your pronunciation, harnessed your syntax and vocabulary as well.
+Language is a culture, and cultures are best displayed in movies.
+When you watch videos of the particular language you are learning, it will help you improve your pronunciation, harnessed your syntax and vocabulary as well.

-When you are watching language movies, make sure you don’t focus too much on the subtitles because it can easily distract you from the experience at play.
-Turn off subtitles, and as you continue, you will be surprised how quick you can pick some words.
-There are many websites online like Netflix, Amazon Prime and many more where you can watch foreign language movies of your choice.
+When you are watching language videos, make sure you don’t focus too much on the subtitles.
+It is because it can easily distract you from experience at play.
+Turn off subtitles, and as you continue, you will be surprised how quickly you can pick some words.
+There are many websites online like Netflix, Amazon Prime, and many more where you can watch foreign-language movies of your choice.

 Who doesn’t enjoy listening to good music?

-Music stimulates your brain functions to improve your memory capacity, ability to focus and attention span.
-As per various research, Listening to music in target language will definitely improves your listening skills, pronunciation and increases your vocabulary.
-You’ll also learn many expressions, varieties, local dialects and slang.
+Music stimulates your brain functions to improve your memory capacity, ability to focus, and attention span.
+As per various research, if you are listening to music in the target language will enhance your listening skills, pronunciation and increases your vocabulary.
+You’ll also learn many expressions, varieties, local dialects, and slang.

 Final thought (Conclusion)

-There are a number of language learning methods you can apply.
-These 10 are time-tested, tried and trusted language learning techniques, approaches and strategies.
+There are several language learning methods you can apply.
+These ten are time-tested, tried, and trusted language learning techniques, approaches, and strategies.
 Try all of them out and see what works with you!
 You are surely going to make progress.